Diesel Emissions Reduction

 The U.S. Environmental Protection Agency awards grants under the Diesel Emissions Reduction Act (DERA) to assist States in their efforts to develop diesel emissions reduction programs.
-The Vermont Diesel Emissions Reduction Grants program was developed to provide technical assistance and incentive funding for projects that reduce diesel emissions from engines, vehicles, and equipment in Vermont with the goals of reducing public exposure to emissions from diesel-powered engines and the associated risks to public health and the environment.
+The Vermont Diesel Emissions Reduction Financial Assistance Program was developed to provide technical assistance and incentive funding for projects that reduce diesel emissions from engines, vehicles, and equipment in Vermont with the goals of reducing public exposure to emissions from diesel-powered engines and the associated risks to public health and the environment.

 Mobile sources, primarily motor vehicles, are the largest source of greenhouse gas emissions in Vermont and are a significant source of several other air pollutants including air toxics, the ozone precursors (volatile organic compounds and nitrogen oxides), and carbon monoxide.
 In order to reduce the impact of mobile source emissions on air quality and human health, the Mobile Sources Section implements and manages a number of programs and strategies for controlling on-road and non-road mobile sources of air pollution.

 The Air Quality and Climate Division administers funding to provide incentives for reducing air pollution.
 Past and current programs focus on woodstove change outs, diesel emissions reduction, and outdoor wood-fired boiler change outs.
 Current funding opportunities are listed below.
 Funding availability changes over time, so please check back often to see what current opportunities are.